OCA/server-tools/jsonifier_stored/readme/USAGE.rst

 This is a technical module,
-hence you should take care of extending your models w/ `jsonify.stored.mixin`.
+hence you should take care of extending your models w/ `jsonifier.stored.mixin`.

 Your module should also provide a `base_jsonify` compatible exporter by overriding `_jsonify_get_exporter`.